neg-serg/neg.nvim/README.md

 ### Selection model (kitty-style)

-By default, Visual selection uses the theme's selection color.
-To match kitty's selection exactly:
+By default, selection matches kitty.
+To use the theme selection instead:

-- Option: `ui.selection_model = 'kitty'`
+- Option: `ui.selection_model = 'default'`
-- Command: `:NegSelection kitty`
+- Command: `:NegSelection default`

 Colors used (from palette):